nest/nest-simulator/doc/guides/connection_management.rst

 To specify the properties for the individual connections, a `synapse specification` ``syn_spec`` can be given to ``Connect()``.
-This can also just be a the name of the synapse model to be used, an object defining :ref:`collocated synapses <collocated_synapses>`, or a dictionary, with the mandatory key `synapse_model` as well as optional parameters for the connections.
+This can also just be the name of the synapse model to be used, an object defining :ref:`collocated synapses <collocated_synapses>`, or a dictionary, with optional parameters for the connections.

 The ``syn_spec`` is given as the fourth argument to the ``Connect()`` function.
 Parameters like the synaptic weight or delay can be either set values or drawn and combined flexibly from random distributions.
 More information about synapse models and their parameters can be found in the section :ref:`Synapse Specification <synapse_spec>`.

 The ``Connect()`` function can be called in any of the following ways: